Stop Razor Nick or Cut Bleeding: Home Remedies and First-Aid Tips

 Pinch It Just Right

 If the bleeding does not stop after applying the pressure, use your thumb and index finger to pinch the skin where the bleeding is strongest.
 Doing so should help close the wound.
-Afterward, please clean it up with hydrogen peroxide and antibiotics.
-Putting a band-aid on it at this point is necessary.
+Afterward, clean it up with hydrogen peroxide and antibiotics, and put a band-aid on it if necessary.

 If the previous steps fail, raid the freezer for some ice cubes.
-Place it against the wound for 15-30 seconds to immediately constrict the blood vessels.
-That should be enough to stop the bleed.
+Press it against the wound for 15-30 seconds to constrict the blood vessels immediately.
+That should be enough to stop the bleeding.7

 If the cut resumes bleeding after you finish the ice cube treatment, you can apply pressure directly above and below the wound.
 It should cut off the blood flow from the vessels so that it will stop bleeding immediately.